ZISACOM/OP151XGS-XGSPON-Docs/8311-Firmware-Guide.md

-8311 Firmware Guide for XGS-PON ONU SFP+ Modules
+# 8311 Firmware Guide for XGS-PON ONU SFP+ Modules
-Quick Answer

-8311 firmware is commonly used in XGS-PON ONU SFP+ deployments to enable advanced management, ISP authentication compatibility and direct fiber integration with routers, switches and firewall platforms.
+8311 firmware is commonly used in XGS-PON O NU SFP+ deployments to enable advanced management, ISP authentication compatibility and direct fiber integration with routers, switches and firewall platforms.

 It is frequently deployed with OP151XGS and similar ONU SFP+ modules in MikroTik, Ubiquiti, pfSense and enterprise networking environments.

-Overview
+## Overview

 8311 firmware is widely referenced in advanced XGS-PON networking environments because it provides management and compatibility features required for direct ONU SFP+ deployments.